adamtow/promptkit/docs/English.md

 PromptKit supports text and dictionary input.
 Specifying the PromptKit Dictionary gives you the most control over the look and feel of your prompt.

 ## PromptKit Stories
 A PromptKit Story is collection of PromptKit Prompts forms the basis of a PromptKit Story.
 A story can be build to create simple or complex interactive voice or menu-driven experiences on iOS.
-PromptKit dictionaries that belong to a story have additional optional attributes.
+PromptKit dictionaries that belong to a story have additional attributes.

 ### Exploring a PromptKit Prompt
 A PromptKit Prompt and Scene are dictionaries that contain the following required and option attributes.
 You can create these within the Shortcuts app or in a text editor.